Are you looking for Birthday vacation ideas? What about trips to take before 30 and 40? Check out this list of Birthday travel ideas.

 As we landed, disorientated and tired, we quickly learned that the canals are not like a NYC-grid.

 Trying to find our accommodations sober let alone inebriated would have lost us the Amazing Race.
-Not to mention that 80+-year-old woman who helped us find our hotel, grabbed my bag like the Hulk, and swatted at me like a overprotective grandmother.
+Not to mention that 80+-year-old woman who helped us find our hotel, grabbed my bag like the Hulk, and swatted at me like an overprotective grandmother.
 God, I freaking love this country.

 Our hotel warned us that their remote location made it tricky to ever return.
 “Venice, esss like a fesssh,” reception told us.
 Well, that fish definitely tasted great—I love Italian cuttlefish—but contained thousands of prickly, misleading bones.

 That night to ring in 30, we wandered the canals in search of Prosecco and endless Birthday drinks.
-Venice is stunning in twilight: alfresco dining, romantic gondola rides, music, and starlit canals.
+Venice is stunning in the twilight: alfresco dining, romantic gondola rides, music, and starlit canals.
 The birthday drinks flowed freely, passed to me by cute, old bartenders donning suspenders.
 Thirty started to look much better.

 Hours later, map in hand, we went geocaching for our beds.